Chapter 1: Introduction, Context, and Literature Review

 1.2.1 What is Reddit?
 Platform Architecture and Affordances

-Reddit operates as a distributed network of semi-autonomous communities called subreddits.
-Each maintains distinct norms, moderation practices, and participant bases while sharing platform-wide technical features.
-Unlike centralized institutional forums such as Blackboard or university portals, Reddit’s architecture enables what Fiesler et al. (2018) call “governance development”: community-specific rules emerging from participant needs rather than administrative mandate.
-For CUNY students, this means r/Baruch, r/HunterCollege, and r/CUNY coexist as separate communities.
-Platform features enable cross-community information flow through user participation across multiple subreddits.
+Reddit operates as a distributed network of semi-autonomous communities called subreddits, each maintaining distinct norms, moderation practices, and participant bases while sharing platform-wide technical features.
+Unlike centralized institutional forums such as Blackboard or university portals, Reddit’s architecture enables what Fiesler et al. (2018) call “governance development,” where community-specific rules emerge from participant needs rather than administrative mandate.
+For CUNY students, this means r/Baruch, r/HunterCollege, and r/CUNY coexist as separate communities while platform features enable cross-community information flow through user participation across multiple subreddits.

 Reddit’s pseudonymity enables what Proferes (2017) calls “context collapse management”: the strategic separation of multiple social contexts that would normally be collapsed together in institutionally-mediated spaces.
 Users identified by chosen handles rather than legal names can make vulnerable disclosures that institutional surveillance would inhibit.
 Students discussing food insecurity, financial aid confusion, mental health crises, or institutional failures can seek peer support without risking their academic standing.
 Yet critical scholarship on contextual integrity (Nissenbaum 2004, 2010) and context collapse (boyd 2014) complicates this apparent protection.
 Nissenbaum’s framework reminds us that privacy depends on appropriate information flows between contexts; those contexts can be violated even when formal anonymity exists. boyd documents how online platforms systematically collapse contexts that people work to keep separate, suggesting that pseudonymity offers incomplete protection against institutional surveillance, platform surveillance, or identification through pattern analysis.
 The permanence of Reddit archives, the platform’s corporate interest in user data, and the visibility of participation patterns all challenge the assumption that pseudonymity creates genuine context separation.
 Yet despite these limitations, Reddit’s pseudonymous architecture still shapes what discourse becomes possible.
 Struggles that remain hidden in campus interactions, where identity-based power dynamics operate more visibly, can surface in Reddit threads precisely because the formal separation of contexts, however fragile, enables students to take risks they wouldn’t take under institutional observation.
 The platform creates what Zhu et al. (2023) document as crisis-responsive discourse communities.
 These emerge precisely when institutional channels prove inadequate, operating within the liminal space between pseudonymity’s genuine affordances and its meaningful constraints.